Indices For Oral Disease Definitions

 - The length of the CPITN probe is 14 mm

-- In DMFT, decayed tooth includes
+- In DMFT, decayed tooth include

 - A tooth with caries below the existing restoration